ibm-build-lab/terraform-ibm-cloud-pak/cp4auto/README.md

 | `entitled_registry_key`            | Get the entitlement key from https://myibm.ibm.com/products-services/containerlibrary and assign it to this variable.
 Optionally you can store the key in a file and use the `file()` function to get the file content/key |                             | Yes      |
 | `entitled_registry_user_email`     | IBM Container Registry (ICR) username which is the email address of the owner of the Entitled Registry Key                                                                                                                 |                             | Yes      |

+**NOTE** The boolean input parameter `enable` is used to enable/disable the module.
+This parameter may be deprecated when Terraform 0.12 is not longer supported.
+In Terraform 0.13, the block parameter `count` can be used to define how many instances of the module are needed.
+If set to zero the module won't be created.

 ## Executing the TF Scripts

-After setting all the input parameters execute the following commands to create the cluster
+After setting all the input parameters execute the following commands to install the Cloud Pak

 ```bash
 terraform init